How Do I Get an Alabama Medical Marijuana Card?

 - A Step-by-Step Guide

-*Please note that at the time of writing, you must wait until the second half of 2023 to apply.
+*Please note that at the time of writing, the state has yet to determine when patients can start applying.

 - Check to see if you have one of the state’s qualifying medical conditions

 - Find a marijuana-friendly licensed physician in Alabama

 - Ensure you have an existing doctor-patient relationship with this medical professional

 - Book a consultation and discuss your proposed usage of MMJ